You know how it goes.

 At the beginning of my day, I copy these tasks from the journal onto the whiteboard in my office.
 As I’m finishing tasks throughout the day, I cross them off.

 At the end of day, I wipe off all the tasks from the whiteboard, regardless of whether I completed them or not.
 This concludes my work day and signals to my mind that there’s nothing left to think about until we restart the cycle tomorrow.

 Up until now, my process doesn’t look any different from any other to-do list.
 Here comes the first twist.

 I added a component that all my previous task lists and plans lacked: qualities.

-Qualities are something I picked up from Havi Brooks and Andrea Schroeder, and I've been amazed how differently things start looking when you consciously invoke the qualities into your creative space.
+Qualities are something I picked up from Havi Brooks, and I’ve been amazed how differently things start looking when you consciously invoke the qualities into your creative space.

 I write how I want to approach work today so that I can be at my best.
 I note words like “focus”, “inspired”, “boundaries”, “fun”, “ease” etc. Then I figure out what’s it gonna take for me to actually ground those qualities practically.

 For example, for the qualities of focus and boundaries, I only read e-mail after noon, and I will only respond to requests related to what I’m currently working on, and leave others for after I’ve finished my work.